High Speed 2 Phase Two: Manchester city centre (phase 2b)

 The route was to continue from the airport into Manchester city centre via a 7.5 mi bored tunnel under the dense urban districts of south Manchester before surfacing at Ardwick.
 The tunnel was to be the longest rail tunnel to be built in the United Kingdom, surpassing the 6.2 mi High Speed 1 tunnel completed in 2004.
 It was anticipated that the stretch from Rostherne in Cheshire to Ardwick would take up to 7 years to construct.

 The 7.6 mile twin-bore tunnel would have been at an average depth of 33 metres and trains will travel at 142 mph through the tunnel.
 The diameter size of the tunnel is dependent on the train speed and length of the tunnel.
 It was envisaged both tunnels would be, as an 'absolute minimum', at least 7.25 metres in diameter to accommodate the high speed trains.

 Up to fifteen sites were put forward including Sportcity, Pomona Island, expanding Deansgate railway station and re-configuring the disused grade-II listed Manchester Central terminal station building back into a station.
 Three final sites made the long list: Manchester Piccadilly station, Salford Central station and a newly built station at Salford Middlewood Locks.
 Three approaches were considered, one via the M62, one via the River Mersey and the other through south Manchester.
 Both Manchester and Salford City Council recommended routing High Speed 2 to Manchester Piccadilly to maximise economic potential and connectivity rather than building a new station at a greater cost and which could be isolated from existing transport links.

 HS2 trains would have terminated at an upgraded Manchester Piccadilly station.
 At least four new 400 m platforms would have been built to accommodate the new high-speed trains in addition to the two platforms which were planned as part of the Northern Hub proposal.
 It was envisaged Platform 1 under the existing listed train shed would have also been converted to a fifth HS2 platform to reduce cost.
 However at 242 metres long, it is the shortest platform at the station and fell short of the 400 metre platform required to accommodate High Speed trains.
 The HS2 concourse would have been connected to the existing concourse at Piccadilly.
-HS2 would have reduce the average journey time from central Manchester to central London from 2 hours 8 minutes to 1 hour 8 minutes.
+HS2 would have reduced the average journey time from central Manchester to central London from 2 hours 8 minutes to 1 hour 8 minutes.